Zilliqa/staking-contract/README.md

 ## Mutable Fields

-The table below presents the mutable fields of the contract and their initial values.
-In the table, we use a custom ADT type `Ssn` defined as follows:
+The contract defines and uses a custom ADT named `Ssn` defined as follows:

 ```
 type Ssn =